dataPulverizer/interface-d-c-fortran/README.md

 }
 ```

-The complete code for this is given below:
+The complete D script for this is given below:

 ```
 /* example5d.d */